spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 of the Template, but variables defined within a Partial will be locally-scoped.

-Once defined, a Partial is referenced within a Template's Stage list similar to how a normal Stage would be, except with the type `partial`, and with a new required field `ref`.
+Once defined, a Partial is referenced within a Template's Stage list similar to how a normal Stage would be, except with a special type `partial`.
+The type value takes a format of `partial.PARTIAL_ID`, so for example, if a partial exists with the ID `myPartial`, the `type` value would be `partial.myPartial`.

 The `config` value would be setting the variable bindings of the Partial, and like any Stage config stanza, supports full Jinja expressions.

 An example, where a Template needs to support building and publishing an artifact targeted at different web browsers using Jenkins jobs.